fio2003/Ivans_QATM_GPU/README.md

 <p>  2) run <b>make</b> in your lovely UNIX console.(you need nvcc)
 <p>  3) enjoy flying numbers.

-My current results on Intel i5-4690 CPU @ 3.50GHz and GeForce GTX 550 Ti :
+My current results on Intel i5-4690 CPU @ 3.50GHz(single core) and GeForce GTX 550 Ti :

+I know it is bad, but I never started optimisation, and profiler says, that I use around 5% of compute power.

 <p><b>GPU</b> time for mem COPY for 5 functions: 0.0000240000000000
 <p><b>GPU</b> time to COPY back results: 0.0000550000000000